nadiiamaltseva/docker-simianarmy/README.md

 | /simianarmy/chaos/notification/receiveremail | |

 See https://github.com/Netflix/SimianArmy/wiki/Chaos-Settings for a detailed description of the properties.
 Also, consult https://github.com/Netflix/SimianArmy/wiki/The-Chaos-Monkey-Army to learn more about the different Chaos Monkey strategies.

-### Janitor Monkey Properties

-Janitor Monkey is disabled and cannot be configured at the moment.

-### Conformity Monkey Properties

-Conformity Monkey is disabled and cannot be configured at the moment.

-### VolumeTagging Monkey Properties

-VolumeTagging Monkey is disabled and cannot be configured at the moment.

 ## Author